 The smile that I had been trying to supress quickly came back to my lips.
 I had currently made Polyjuice Potion twice so far.
 Once in second year, when we were trying to get information out of Malfoy and once last year, when we had to break into the Ministry of Magic.

-‘I’ll get the ingredients then shall I. Don’t you bother moving yourself,’ I spat bitterly.
-I didn’t even wait for Malfoy’s reply before I stormed off to the supply cupboard where I met Harry.
+'I'll get the ingredients then shall I. Don't you bother moving yourself,' I said sarcastically before adding 'pompous arse', just loud enough for him to hear.
+I didn't even wait for Malfoy's reaction before I stormed off to the supply cupboard where I met Harry.

 I gave him a modest little nod and a smile, before returning to my table.
 I noticed that Malfoy had actually managed to move himself and had filled the cauldron with water and had lit the fire to boil it.

-I sighed with relief when it was safely hidden, but caught Malfoy’s gaze lingering on my arm.
-‘What’ I snapped, causing him to glance up at me.
-Oh my god.
+I sighed with relief when it was safely hidden, but caught Malfoy's gaze lingering on my arm.
+'What?'
+I snapped, causing him to glance up at me.
+Something in his gaze made my heart momentarily stand still.
+He was looking at me with a mixture of curiosity and pity and it made my blood run cold.
 What had he seen?
 Had he seen my scar?
-I didn’t think I could take it, if he had seen it.
-I really didn’t need to give him of all people more ammunition to use against me.
+I didn't think I could take it, if he had seen it.
+I really didn't need to give him of all people more ammunition to use against me.

-I was surprised however when he didn’t even bother to answer me.
+I was surprised however when he didn't even bother to answer me.
 He merely shrugged and looked away beginning to look through the ingredients that I had brought over.
 I watched him curiously, still waiting for him to mention my scar, when I noticed that his sleeves were identical to mine.
 The right one rolled all the way up past the elbow and the one on the left only going just above the wrist.
 I watched as he placed his right hand on his left forearm and rubbed it gently.
-I knew what he was thinking about; what was hidden underneath that sleeve.
+It took me a moment to realise what he was doing.
+What he was thinking about?
+What was hidden underneath that sleeve?
 His dark mark.
-I couldn’t help but wonder what he was thinking about.
+I couldn't help but wonder what was going through his mind.
 Was he as ashamed of his scar as I was of mine and that was why he was hiding it, or was he merely thinking about the good old days with Voldemort?
-No doubt it was the latter; reminiscing about the glory days.
+No doubt it was the latter I thought bitterly; no doubt reminiscing about the glory days.

 We worked in silence for the next half an hour.
 I was surprised at how we quickly fell into a routine of working together.
 I would do one step of the potion and he would do the next.
 It pretty much meant that we didn't need to speak to other, so it worked perfectly.
 It was all going rather well until I noticed that instead of shredding the Boomslang Skin as he was supposed to be doing, he was rather neatly slicing it into perfectly equal portions.

-‘You’re doing that wrong,’ I said, wincing slightly as he immediately stopped and turned around to glare at me.
+'You're doing that wrong,' I said, sounding more shrewish than I intended.
+I couldn't help but wince slightly as he stiffened and then turned around to glare at me.